PresageLabs/PrediBench/predibench-frontend-react/src/content/about.md

-> Can AI predict the future?
+## PrediBench: Testing AI models on prediction markets

 AI models shine on within-distribution tasks, thus cracking standardized math or medicine exams ; but what about predicting the future, the realm of out-of-distribution events ?

-We decided to put test this forecasting ability : this yields Predibench.

-**Every day, we let AI models bet 1$ on top events from [Polymarket](https://polymarket.com/).**
+We decided to put test this forecasting ability: **Every day, we let AI models bet 1$ on top events from [Polymarket](https://polymarket.com/).**

-Tracking the profits on different metrics then yields the above leaderboard.
+Tracking the profits on different metrics then yields PrediBench, and the above leaderboard.

-This benchmark **cannot be overfitted**: since the test events are real-time prediction markets following real-world events, there’s no chance that models have seen the test set in training.
+- By nature, benchmark **cannot be overfitted**: since the test events are real-time prediction markets following real-world events, there’s no chance that models have seen the test set in training.
-It is also **generalist** in nature, since the questions picked from Polymarket cover a wide range of newsworthy topic, from economics to pop culture.
+- It is also **generalist**, since the questions picked from Polymarket cover a wide range of newsworthy topic, from economics to pop culture.

 We publish the entirety of this work in open source: code, data, experiments, to let the community iterate on it.

-## Why Predibench
+## Motivation

 Prediction is a difficult science.
 We believe that in the future, AI models are poised to possess a superhuman ability to predict the future.

 Why could that be?
 Because the ingredients of foresight are on the way to being mastered by AI models.

-Amongst the example of striking prediction ability shown by individuals in history, what these individuals had in common was a combination of profound knowledge and of well-applied, bold judgement (NOTE: forward-thinking?)
+Amongst the example of striking prediction ability shown by individuals in history, what these individuals had in common was a combination of profound knowledge and of well-applied, bold judgement (one could define "judgement" as a combination of critical thinking, probabilistic reasoning, and causality understanding).
+(NOTE: forward-thinking?)

 In 1919, French historian Jacques Bainville predicted that the Treaty of Versailles that had just closed the World war, would have dire consequences[^consequences_politiques].
 Far from the optimism of his contemporaneous at the time, he announced an upcoming war.
-He announced that a powerful and revengeful social republic of Germany would raise again to power.
+He foretold that a powerful and revengeful social republic of Germany would raise again to power.
 That it would annex Austria, and the Sudeten german-speaking minorities.
-He announced the alliance of Russia and Germany, their siding together against Poland.
+He predicted the alliance of Russia and Germany, their siding together against Poland.
 He warned of the alliance of Italy.

-When the Second World War broke out, two decades later, it followed the exact steps he had predicted.
+When the Second World War broke out, two decades later, the first years followed the exact steps he had predicted.

-Bainville’s stunning prescience was not a product of chance: it was a mechanical application of his immense knowledge of European geopolitics and of his bold judgement, that defied the views of his time.
+> Bainville’s stunning prescience was not a product of chance: it was a mechanical application of his immense knowledge of European geopolitics and of his bold judgement, that defied the views of his time.

-Knowledge is used to gather heuristics : from a-priori data, cause A implies consequence B. Judgement, loosely defined as a combination of critical thinking, probabilistic reasoning, and causality understanding, then allows to weigh and combine these different heuristics to assess the outcome’s probability distribution.
+Knowledge allowed him to draw from history a myriad of situations similar to his present, where each situation's unfolding provided heuristics that could apply again.
+His good judgement then allowed to weigh and combine these different historical heuristics to assess the probability distribution of different outcomes in the future.

-Knowledge and judgement are key elements that AI models.
+**Knowledge provides the building blocks, judgement assembles them.** On both knowlege and judgement, recent progress has been massive for AI models:

 - **Knowledge:** Leading models already know more in most areas of science than PhD students specialized in these areas [^GPQA].
 These models possess a knowledge of both superhuman breadth and depth.
-- **Judgement:** models have historically been struggling with causality and critical thinking, but recent progress has brought them nearly up to human skill (SOURCE)
+- **Judgement:** models have historically been struggling with causality and critical thinking, but recent progress has brought them nearly up to human skill[^gold_IMO].

-So this benchmark is here to put a measurement on current prediction ability of AI systems.
+Thus we expect AI models to become good forecasters: we built PrediBench to put this intuition to the test.

 ## Methods